|A post-war image of John Adams, who served as a corporal in the 34th Massachusetts.|

 "The bullet was what they called there a plug bullet about an inch long and smooth with a hollow in the rear end," Adams recalled years later.
 "I have it still after going through my thigh or thigh bone.
 I lied on the ground across a root of that stump until dark the night of the 16th when I was picked up by two men, and carried into the Bushong Barn where I staid [sic] 2 days, I think, until a Comrade and myself was taken in a dead Ox Wagon up to the town hall at Harrisonburgh and then to a building just outside of the town and the next day was put into a brick house belonging to Col. Asa Gray."

-Captured by the Rebels, Adams was sent to Andersonville.
+Captured, Adams was sent to Andersonville.
 Remarkably, the 25-year-old corporal in Company I survived five months in captivity before he was paroled and finally discharged on April 19, 1865.
 But before the eldest son of Benjamin and Frances Adams was taken to the notorious POW camp in southwestern Georgia, he may have "forgot his own pain" to perform a remarkable act of kindness for a Southern family.
 After the rag-tag Confederate army defeated the Federals at New Market, Adams was among the wounded left behind in the town of about 800 people.

 In 1889, a Lynchburg, Va., woman named Orra Langhorne wrote in the Boston Transcript newspaper about a Union soldier whose selfless act after the Battle of New Market apparently led to the discovery by a Southern family of the grave of their loved one.
 Langhorne, an early leader in the suffragette movement, was a correspondent for the Richmond Times as well as the Transcript and other publications.
 Despite living in heart of the Confederacy in New Market, her physician father was an ardent Union man.
 Langhorne was in her early 20s in 1864.
 Published under the headline "Made His Foe's Tombstone," her account of events in New Market during the Civil War appeared in several U.S. newspapers in the winter of 1889: